bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 ~~~
 {: .output}

 Here we will show you the expected output of an equilibration run.
-The energy of the system will depend on the temperature of the system.
-Here you can compare side by side the time evolution of the temperature, the total energy, the kinetic energy and the potential energy.
+First, we will show the temperature and the energies (kinetic, potential and total) of the system.

 | Temperature | Energy |
 | ------------- | ------------- |